Windows ruled the day – and it seemed as if it always would.

 Macs Are Becoming More Common in the Workplace

 Times have changed.
-As employers came to grips with the BYOD trend – and forced their IT departments to support a wider range of devices – the use of Macs in the workplace evolved from rare event to everyday fact of life.
+As employers came to grips with the BYOD trend – and forced their IT departments to support a wider range of devices – the use of Macs in the workplace evolved from the rare event to everyday fact of life.
 Recent surveys have shown that about half of all companies in North America and Western Europe are now issuing Macs to employees – despite the ongoing challenges that arise when you connect a Mac to a Windows server.

 And it’s not just hip start-ups and smaller, nimble companies that are welcoming Macs into the fold.
 A number of industry behemoths – including Cisco, General Electric and, yes, even IBM (!) – now issue Macs to their employees.